Otasmacour/Survive/README.md

 ![mainDoor](https://github.com/Otasmacour/Survive/assets/111227700/969d8eb0-5726-409a-825c-db0bc8387a48)
 This is what the game looks like from a player's perspective.

+# Important
+ - as I already hinted when I mentioned the heartbeat, there are sounds in the game for almost all actions the player can perform, so turn on the sound on your computer!!

 # Monster's modes
 Monster has 3 modes:
 - Walking, the most common, simply walks through the house and moves around random rooms.